 The network is set to not allow any standby validators for alpha mainnet, and the number of validators will be increased via governance as early alpha mainnet progresses.

-A node operator that wants to express interest in running a validating node for Vega needs to do the following:
+A node operator that wants to express interest in running a validator for Vega needs to do the following:

-- Start a Vega validating node, including the associated infrastructure (see below)
+- Start a Vega validator node, including the associated infrastructure

 - Submit a transaction using their keys, announcing they want to validate, and receive a response that the network has verified key ownership (see below)